raul-izquierdo/english/sources/vocabulary/Places/Moving and Travelling.md

 bajar la ventanilla = roll down the window maletero = trunk
     ?
 Puse el equipaje en el maletero : `I put the luggage in the trunk`

+llevar a alguien en coche
+    = give someone a lift to
+    ?
+Llevé a mi amigo al aeropuerto : `I gave my friend a lift to the airport` ? ¿Puedes llevarme mañana al trabajo? : `Can you give me a lift to work tomorrow?`

 dejar a alguien
     = drop off